We teach students reading and math, but we leave stress management skills entirely to chance.

 Requirement: For classroom-based teachers with a consistent roster of students from public, private, or charter K-12.
 A minimum of two teachers per school must apply together.

 Want to learn more?
 Contact Dr. Lucy Vezzuto.
-Click here for the 2018-19 RML Project flyer with links to project information and online application.

 What Orange County teachers are saying about using the Resilient Mindful Learner training...

 - "I notice...with the kids, when things are getting noisy, they say 'oh! should we go into a breathing exercise?'
 It's showing up, throughout our work and in our day, and instead of yelling at them, we just stop and breathe and fall back into a rhythm.
 And it only take a few minutes."